 Overlap and flight lines are a bit of an art.
 Start with recommended numbers from the software provider.
 For example, Pix4D has different overlap specs for general dirt operations, dense vegetation, and corridors.
 Do not just run out and do 90% frontal and 90% side overlap “just to be sure.”
 You will waste time and processing will not be better than lower numbers.

-Back at the office, work is a balance of hurry up then wait.
+Back at the office, work is a balance of hurrying up and then waiting.

-Invest in a high-quality standalone computer for photogrammetry.
+• Invest in a high-quality standalone computer for constructing photogrammetry models.
 You will not be sorry.
 Your vendor will have recommended components.
 Do not skimp on any of them.

-Review and verify the surface.
+• Review and verify the surface.
 The person(s) who flew the site should be there for review of the model.
-They can help with initial review and help to define out of tolerance areas.
+They can help with the initial review and help define out-of-tolerance areas.

-Bring in your topo points and compare them to the surface.
+• Bring in your top points and compare them to the surface.
 Confirm tolerance.

 Surface Size